Topics covered

 - Applicable laws and regulations: Depending on the jurisdiction, legal requirements may determine PTO accrual during disability leave.
 Some states — like California and Washington — have specific regulations addressing the interaction between disability leave and PTO.

-It’s crucial for employees to review their employment contract, company policies and relevant insurance guidance to understand how PTO accrual is handled during disability leave.
+It’s crucial for employees to review their company policies, benefits documents and relevant insurance guidance to understand how PTO accrual is handled during disability leave.

 You may know how many organizations calculate PTO, but that doesn’t mean the most common method is inherently better.
 Keep these options in mind to help identify which PTO accrual is ideal for your employees.

 Employers with teams of hourly or salaried positions can compensate PTO based on hours worked.
-For salaried employees, PTO can be calculated based on a standard, 40-hour workweek.
-Alternatively, you may have these workers track their hours and administer PTO based on their reported time.
+For salaried employees, PTO can be calculated based on a standard 40-hour workweek.
+For example, if an organization offers 20 days of PTO each year, an employee would earn approximately 0.077 hours of PTO for every hour worked.

-Plus, providing PTO based on hours worked doesn’t always mean PTO accrues automatically.
+Providing PTO based on hours worked doesn’t always mean PTO accrues automatically, however.
 If your company relies on a fixed formula, consider investing in time and attendance tools to automate these calculations.

 Accruing PTO by pay period can make it easier for employees to predict their accrual and plan accordingly.
 For example, a biweekly pay schedule creates 26 pay periods in one year.
-If employees get 20 days off annually, then they can readily see that their PTO accrues at a rate of less than one day per pay period.
+If employees get 20 days off annually, then they can readily see that their PTO accrues at a rate of less than one day per pay period, or approximately 6.15 hours for each pay period worked.

 Front-loaded PTO

-Front-loaded PTO is when the employees are given all their PTO in one lump sum that refills at designated intervals, usually at the start of the year.
+Front-loaded PTO is when employees are awarded all their PTO in one lump sum that refills at designated intervals, usually at the start of the year.

 Full-time vs. part-time PTO accrual